| Internship

 resolution.
 Variations also include narrow

 formations which mark a single position well.
+Below is the

 entrance to one of the wickham buildings.